MEITREX/reward_service/README.md

 # Reward Service

-The Reward Service is a vital component in our system, designed to incentive user engagement and learning progress through a reward system.

-The service manages five types of reward scores: Health, Fitness, Growth, Strength, and Power.These scores motivate users by providing tangible rewards and progress indicators.
+The service manages five types of reward scores: Health, Fitness, Growth, Strength, and Power.

 1. **Health Score:** Reflects a user's learning progress, increasing when they learn new content and decreasing when they fall behind.